Top

 A Legacy of Results in Construction Accident Cases

-Kornfeld Law has handled many worker’s claims against negligent contractors.
-We have advocated for wrongfully injured workers by bringing third-party claims against negligent contractors who failed to enforce safety regulations be either WISHA or OSHA.
+Lindquist & Kornfeld has handled many worker’s claims against negligent contractors.
+We have advocated for wrongfully injured workers by bringing third-party claims against negligent contractors who failed to enforce safety regulations by either WISHA or OSHA.

 A few examples of cases we’ve handled include: